aoyingxue/GitNote/GRADUATE_STUDY/2.DAT.562_TEXT_MINING/M3_Text_Classification.md

 <img src="https://tva1.sinaimg.cn/large/00831rSTgy1gdjc40rzu3j30aq07e3yu.jpg" alt="image-20200405110142160" style="zoom:50%;" />

-- What does it mean when the observed co- occurrence is different from the expected one?
+#### What does it mean when the observed co-occurrence is different from the expected one?

-- It can signal that term *j* and category *k* are not independent:
+- It can signal that term *j* and category *k* are <u>not independent</u>:
   - that is term *j* is predictive of category k
-- Χ2-statistic measures the strength of relationship between term j and category k
+- Χ2-statistic measures the **strength of relationship** between term j and category k
+- You can compute the chi-squared statistic for all the terms in your corpus vocabulary, rank the terms, and use the terms with the highest values of chi-squared statistic for your classification model.

 <img src="https://tva1.sinaimg.cn/large/00831rSTgy1gdjc56x5gnj30v00d0dig.jpg" alt="image-20200405110247481" style="zoom:50%;" />